pauwels-labs/redact-docs/source/basic-website.rst

 request coming from the UI is coming from the same user that established a mutual TLS between their client and the server on the same device.

-This approach to sessions with Redact utilizes the :ref:`Client<client>`'s proxy endpoint.
+This approach to sessions with Redact utilizes the :ref:`Client's proxy endpoint <client proxy endpoint>`.
 The proxy endpoint accepts requests directly to the client (as opposed to all other requests which must be requested from within an iframe), and forwards the request as a GET request to a given endpoint.
 This request is optionally performed with